-Transform your smoky, wood burning fireplace into a realistic, room-enhancing fire with our gas log fireplace services.
-Call 303-420-0420
+Transform your smoky, wood burning fireplace into a realistic, room-enhancing fire with our gas log fireplaces and services.
+Call 303-420-0420 to learn more.

 When the temperature drops, nothing is more elemental than a cozy fire.
 We can install both ventless and vented gas log fires at Express Pros.
 A gas log fireplace adds value to your home and is a welcome sight on a winter’s night.